GoogleCloudPlatform/dialogflow-ccai-omnichannel/README.md

 2. Modify the properties in the *.properties* file.
 You will need a domain to get an SSL certificate.
 We will need a valid TLS certificate, for secure websockets (WSS), which is what you need in order to make use of Twilio.

+3. You will need to open your domain register console and add the following details:
+(Read more on domain config for GKE)[https://cloud.google.com/kubernetes-engine/docs/tutorials/configuring-domain-name-static-ip]

 _Make sure you have executed `. setup.sh` before, to enable all services.
 Also you will need to have **envsubst** and **kubectl** on your machine, in case you run it locally.
 See the *tools.sh* script.

 1. Execute `. deploy-first-time.sh`